Gum Air

-Gum Air is a Surinamese airline based at Zorg en Hoop Airport in Paramaribo, Suriname.
-Gum Air cooperates with Trans Guyana Airways to provide daily flights between Zorg en Hoop Airport (ORG) in Paramaribo, Suriname and Ogle Airport (OGL) in Georgetown, Guyana.
+Gum Air is a Surinamese airline based in Paramaribo, Suriname.
+Gum Air cooperates with Trans Guyana Airways to provide daily flights between Eduard Alexander Gummels International Airport in Paramaribo, Suriname and Ogle Airport in Georgetown, Guyana.

+It is on the List of airlines currently banned in the European Union.

 History

 Gum Air was founded in 1971 by six brothers of the Gummels family.
-The company they started in March 1964, was agriculture airspray company named Surinam Sky Farmers and Gum Air its offspring focused more on domestic flights and regional charters.
-Whereas Surinam Sky Farmers has its base in the rice district of Nickerie at the Wageningen Airstrip together with Overeem Air Service maintaining Grumman Ag Cat aircraft, Gum Air has set up its domestic airline at the Zorg en Hoop Airport in the city.
+The company they started in March 1964, was agriculture air spray company named Surinam Sky Farmers and Gum Air its offspring focused more on domestic flights and regional charters.
+Whereas Surinam Sky Farmers has its base in the rice district of Nickerie at the Wageningen Airstrip together with Overeem Air Service maintaining Grumman Ag Cat aircraft, Gum Air has set up its domestic airline at the Zorg en Hoop Airport in the city of Paramaribo.